keerthanar09/DSA-Practice/PYTHON/String/README.md

 - Return `write` and not `len(chars)` since lists in python dont shrink, and write provides the new size of the compressed string.

+### Is Subsequence (13-09-2025)

+- A subsequence of a string is a new string that is formed from the original string by deleting some (can be none) of the characters without disturbing the relative positions of the remaining characters.
+(i.e., `"ace" `is a subsequence of `"abcde"` while `"aec"` is not).
+- Again, don't make the mistake of assuming that a subsequence means the sequence needs to be concequtive letters in the original string. 🤦

 ## Other Problems